BorisMatonickin/nature-gallery/README.md

 [PHPMailer](https://github.com/PHPMailer/PHPMailer) and [Auryn](https://github.com/rdlowrey/auryn) dependency injector.
 Goal of the project is not to reinvent the wheel but the learning of programming backend support from scratch for websites using the best practices of OOP paradigm.
 It is long, sometimes frustrating process but in the end very worthwhile.
 Therefore the most of functionalities are created from scratch.
+The layout is simple because the emphasis is on the backup development learning.
 The application's base functionalities are:

     -  register new user
 	-  log in and log out the user
 	-  uploading the image
 	-  view and comment the image
+	-  browsing images by categories
 	-  view the profile
 	-  edit the profile info
 	-  edit the image info